DeltaML/federated-learning-poc/README.md

 **Federated Trainer Configuration**

-You can see the federated trainer configuration in [Federated Trainer Configuration](https://github.com/DeltaML/federated-learning-poc/blob/master/federated_trainer/README.md)
+You can see the federated trainer Readme in [Federated Trainer](https://github.com/DeltaML/federated-learning-poc/blob/master/federated_trainer/README.md)

 **Data owner Configuration**

-You can see the Data owner configuration in [Data owner Configuration](https://github.com/DeltaML/federated-learning-poc/blob/master/data_owner/README.md)
+You can see the Data owner Readme in [Data owner](https://github.com/DeltaML/federated-learning-poc/blob/master/data_owner/README.md)

 **Model buyer Configuration**

-You can see the Model buyer configuration in [Model buyer Configuration](https://github.com/DeltaML/federated-learning-poc/blob/master/model_buyer/README.md)
+You can see the Model buyer Readme in [Model buyer](https://github.com/DeltaML/federated-learning-poc/blob/master/model_buyer/README.md)

 ### Run Model buyer